 Press briefing of 2024 FOCAC Summit held in Beijing

-A journalist asks questions at a press briefing of the 2024 Summit of the Forum on China-Africa Cooperation (FOCAC) in Beijing, capital of China, Sept.
-2, 2024.
-(Xinhua/Li Xin)

-Journalists attend a press briefing of the 2024 Summit of the Forum on China-Africa Cooperation (FOCAC) in Beijing, capital of China, Sept.
-2, 2024.
-(Xinhua/Li Xin)

 A press briefing of the 2024 Summit of the Forum on China-Africa Cooperation (FOCAC) is held in Beijing, capital of China, Sept.
-2, 2024.
-(Xinhua/Li Xin)
+4, 2024.
+(Xinhua/Zhang Yuwei)

 A press briefing of the 2024 Summit of the Forum on China-Africa Cooperation (FOCAC) is held in Beijing, capital of China, Sept.
-2, 2024.
-(Xinhua/Li Xin)
+4, 2024.
+(Xinhua/Zhang Chenlin)

+A press briefing of the 2024 Summit of the Forum on China-Africa Cooperation (FOCAC) is held in Beijing, capital of China, Sept.
+4, 2024.
+(Xinhua/Zhang Chenlin)

+A journalist asks question during a press briefing of the 2024 Summit of the Forum on China-Africa Cooperation (FOCAC) in Beijing, capital of China, Sept.
+4, 2024.
+(Xinhua/Zhang Yuwei)

+A press briefing of the 2024 Summit of the Forum on China-Africa Cooperation (FOCAC) is held in Beijing, capital of China, Sept.
+4, 2024.
+(Xinhua/Zhang Chenlin)

+A press briefing of the 2024 Summit of the Forum on China-Africa Cooperation (FOCAC) is held in Beijing, capital of China, Sept.
+4, 2024.
+(Xinhua/Zhang Yuwei)

 Journalists attend a press briefing of the 2024 Summit of the Forum on China-Africa Cooperation (FOCAC) in Beijing, capital of China, Sept.
-2, 2024.
-(Xinhua/Li Xin)
+4, 2024.
+(Xinhua/Zhang Yuwei)

 Journalists attend a press briefing of the 2024 Summit of the Forum on China-Africa Cooperation (FOCAC) in Beijing, capital of China, Sept.
-2, 2024.
-(Xinhua/Li Xin)

-A journalist asks questions at a press briefing of the 2024 Summit of the Forum on China-Africa Cooperation (FOCAC) in Beijing, capital of China, Sept.
-2, 2024.
-(Xinhua/Li Xin)
+4, 2024.
+(Xinhua/Zhang Chenlin)

 Photos